 In the Big Rock Candy Mountains.

 - In that same song, the chorus once contained the line "Oh the buzzing of the bees in the cigarette trees."
-After smoking became less socially acceptable, the line was changed to say sycamore trees instead.
+After smoking became less socially acceptable, the line was changed to say "sycamore trees" (or "[insert any type of stick-like candy here] trees") instead.

-- On some radio stations the line "Praying to a God that I don't believe in" in the song "Breakeven" by The Script was changed to "Praying to a God that I barely believe in", changing it from an atheist reference to merely agnostic (and therefore, better...?).
+- On some radio stations the line "Praying to a God that I don't believe in" in the song "Breakeven" by The Script was changed to "Praying to a God that I barely believe in", changing it from an atheist reference to merely agnostic.
 Other stations will repeat the line from later in the song, "But no wise words gonna stop the bleeding."

-- Green Day's "Boulevard of Broken Dreams," has three edited versions for the line that says "Read between the lines, what's fucked up and everything's alright," one says "what's messed up" which makes sense, and one substituting "what's freaked up" which just sounds absolutely ridiculous in the context of the song.
-A third version just removes the word entirely.
+- Green Day's "Boulevard of Broken Dreams," has three edited versions for the line that says "Read between the lines, what's fucked up and everything's alright".
+One says "what's messed up" which makes sense, one substitutes it with "what's freaked up" which just sounds absolutely ridiculous in the context of the song, and a third version just removes the word entirely.

 - The radio edit of "In One Ear" by Cage the Elephant naturally cuts short the refrain's repeated references to "people talking shit", but more interestingly the line "the crowd will only like me if they're really fuckin' drunk" becomes "the crowd will only like me if they're all smacked up".
-That's right, the band got rid of the f-bomb, but also turned a reference to alcohol into a reference to heroin, apparently just for the sake of Getting Crap Past the Radar.
+That's right, the band got rid of the f-bomb, but also turned a reference to alcohol into a reference to heroin.

-- The single version of Marilyn Manson's song "The Beautiful People" has the rather awkward line "There's no time to discriminate/Hate every mother hater that's in your way."
-Almost makes you long for a melonfarmer.
+- The single version of Marilyn Manson's song "The Beautiful People" changes one line to "There's no time to discriminate/Hate every other hater that's in your way."

 - For their performance of "Dope Show" at the Video Music Awards, MTV insisted they alter a lyric mentioning "cops and queers" (which MTV also censored out when playing the music video itself).
 The band complied... by changing it to "the pigs and the fags", which was apparently okay (even though it means the same thing as the objectionable line, and these days, "fag" is considered so objectionable as a homophobic slur that it's subject to being bleeped on television.
 "Queer" isn't as strong a homophobic slur as it once was, but no one really uses the word much anymore because it's fallen out of favor).